The Bachelor of Science in Computer Science degree will prepare you for a wide-ranging and fast-growing field.

-Earning a bachelor’s degree in Computer Science at Houston Baptist University (HBU) can begin your pathway into evolving and emerging technologies.
-The need for well-trained professionals with computer science degrees will only accelerate in the coming years: The U.S. Bureau of Labor Statistics predicts a 13 percent increase in jobs for computer scientists through 2026.
+Earning a bachelor’s degree in Computer Science at Houston Baptist University can begin your pathway into evolving and emerging technologies.
+The need for well-trained professionals with computer science training will only accelerate in the coming years.
+The US Bureau of Labor Statistics predicts a 13 percent increase in jobs for computer scientists through 2026.

 It’s estimated that by the year 2020, more than 20 billion connected devices will be in use worldwide by a population of less than 8 billion humans.